We Ship Our Bareroot Plants To Everyone Nationwide.

 If you live in a more comfortable or more moderate area, we have giant ostrich ferns, royal ferns, cinnamon ferns, and tooth wood ferns that are acclimatized down to zone three and up to region seven or higher.
 Any one of them would make a great addition to a garden in a cooler or moderate climate.

-Many people think ferns are a bit delicate, but our ferns are some of the most healthy plants you can grow.
+Many people think these plants are a bit delicate, but our ferns are some of the most healthy plants you can grow.
 Many of them are deer-resistant, and some are even drought tolerant.
-So, don’t put off buying a fern if you think your landscape’s conditions are a little too challenging.
+So, don’t put off buying these plants if you think your landscape’s conditions are a little too challenging.
 We’re sure you’ll be pleasantly surprised by just how tough these magnificent plants are.

-Ferns have become an ideal addition to your home’s garden for a multitude of reasons.
+These plants have become an ideal addition to your home’s garden for a multitude of reasons.
 The first is for their low-end maintenance.
-Once successfully planted, ferns can live off of little water.
+Once successfully planted, they can live off of little water.
 They are also a great plant to have amongst vibrant species of flowers such as blue hydrangeas, making them delightful fillers.
-It is essential to use ferns that exceed 3 feet in height so that they can quickly give your home a native groundcover.
+It is essential to use these that exceed 3 feet in height so that they can quickly give your home a native groundcover.
 Below are three species of ferns that you should consider for your garden.

 Royal Fern (Osmunda regalis)